 In any relationship, people have to be able to trust each other.
 This means being honest with the other person in the relationship.
-Having trust in a relationship also means proving to each other that you are reliable and responsible, showing that you are dependable.
+Having trust in a relationship also means proving to each other that you are reliable, responsible, and dependable.

 - Awareness: This includes instincts.
 Always trust your instincts.